mpmckenna8/attiny85-sketches/README.md

 Some arduino sketches for the Noisebridge badge

 song\_writer\_attiny85 directory contains an example of code which when uploaded through the Arduino ide plays row row row your boat.
-I'm pretty sure it's just copied from somewhere.
-Or maybe https://github.com/robz coded it but I don't think so.
+It's really great considering @robz made it from scratch.

 To hook up the ISP pins so you can program it too you have some options: